 In many ways, I feel like Killing Them Softly is akin to last year’s Drive, a more meditative crime thriller with bursts of gruesome yet beatific violence.
 Likewise, many filmgoers will be sore thinking they were catching straight crime thrillers and been given arty genre ruminations instead.
 And like my ambivalent feelings toward Drive, I can’t work up that much enthusiasm for Killing Them Softly either.
 It’s certainly got more ambition than most crime flicks but I’d rather it concentrate on telling a more engaging story.
 Dominik’s film is a bit too indulgent for its own good, given to visual flourishes and a narrative routinely sidetracked.
 And yet, I found it fairly interesting at just about every turn, well-acted, and intensely suspenseful and effective at different points.
 But it doesn’t add up to enough to recommend.
 The political allegory probably rubbed the walkouts the wrong way as well.
 The political allegory is too obvious, too pat with its “they’re all crooks” broadside.
 I wish the movie had abandoned the squalid, nihilistic art house ambitions and just kept things straight.
 When it has less on its mind, it works best.
 But for many, Killing Them Softly will be too tedious to see to the bloody end.

 Nate’s Grade: B-

-Posted on December 6, 2012, in 2012 Movies and tagged andrew dominik, ben mendelsohn, book, brad pitt, crime, drama, james gandolfini, pretentious, ray liotta, scoot mcnairy, thriller, wall street.
+Posted on December 6, 2012, in 2012 Movies and tagged andrew dominik, ben mendelsohn, book, brad pitt, crime, drama, james gandolfini, ray liotta, scoot mcnairy, thriller, wall street.
 Bookmark the permalink.
 Leave a comment.